ComplexSecurity/knowledge-base/docs/protocols/activesync.md

-ActiveSync is a synchronization protocol developed by Microsoft that enables mobile devices to synchronize data with [[Microsoft Exchange Server|Exchange Server]].
+ActiveSync is a synchronization protocol developed by Microsoft that enables mobile devices to synchronize data with [Microsoft Exchange Server](../misc/mes.md).
 It's widely used to sync email, calendar events, contacts, tasks, and other information between mobile devices and enterprise servers, ensuring that users have consistent access to important data across all their devices.

 ActiveSync allows for the synchronization of emails, calendar information, contacts, tasks, and notes between servers and mobile devices.
 This feature enables real-time synchronization of emails and other data.
 When new data is available, it's automatically "pushed" to the mobile device without the user having to manually sync or pull the data.